bomonike/bomonike.github.io/software-dev.md

 Now let's talk about <strong>Higher Level</strong> programming. <a target="_blank" href="https://www.youtube.com/watch?v=N2y6csonII4">VIDEO</a>:
 <strong>C and C++</strong> source code is <strong>compiled</strong> into Assembly code.

-Languages <strong>Java and C#</strong> are also compiled, but the compiler generates <strong>Intermediate Language</strong> (IL) code that's independent of operating system.
+Languages <strong>Java and C sharp</strong> are also compiled, but the compiler generates <strong>Intermediate Language</strong> (IL) code that's independent of operating system.
 A <strong>Run-Time</strong> utility specific to each operating system translates the IL into commands specific to each operating system.

 <strong>Python</strong> code are <strong>Interpreted</strong> into byte-code which a <strong>Run-Time</strong> utility installed on each target operating system to issue commands specific to each operating system.

-<strong>JavaScript</strong> is also interpreted, but browsers have an interpreter built-in.
+<strong>JavaScript</strong> is also interpreted, but browsers have that interpreter built-in.
-JavaScript is run using Node.Js installed on servers.
+On servers, JavaScript is run using Node J S installed on each server.

 The <a target="_blank" href="http://wilsonmar.github.io/golang/">Go language</a> has become popular because its compiler creates a standalone executable that includes the Go runtime.
 A different executable is created for each operating system.
 This means that those running Go are happy that they don't have the hassle of installing and maintaining a Go run-time on every server.